enz0s/Regression/README.md

 # Regression
-Implementation of Linear Regression of Stock Data
+Implementation of Linear Regression of Various types of data(stocks,diabetes, ...)